mazoti/sync/README.md

 ```bash
 sync --force "source" "destination"
 ```

+## Build from source
+Instructions to build from source code can be found [here](https://github.com/mazoti/sync/blob/main/BUILD.md).
+It's easier and faster than you think!

 ## Translations
 All strings are in the folder i18n (each file is a language) and can be translated.
 Now sync has two languages: